Wide receivers spend a lot of time building up the basic skills their position requires.

 You can play around with hand positioning to see what's most comfortable and gets you most ready to take on contact.

-A proper stance is one of the most important determining factors in whether a wide receiver will have a successful play.
+A proper football stance is one of the most important determining factors in whether a wide receiver will have a successful play.

 Getting into a proper stance is essential if a receiver wants to be in the best position possible to do whatever it is he's called upon to do on that play.